mxagar/azure_guide/01_fundamentals/README.md

 First, create an Azure account; I created one with the Github credentials.

+- The first time, we can have a Free Azure account.
+- After the Free period finishes, we need to upgrade it; we can do that by selecting
+  - Pay-as-you-go, then Basic
+  - Add a card

 After that, we basically open the [Azure portal](https://portal.azure.com).

+The first time, we might need to be requested to create a Subscription.

 This section is very interesting, because we see in practice the features of the difference services/resources.